-- His-bundle pacing.
+- His bundle pacing.
 This innovative approach involves stimulating the Bundle of His (or His bundle) instead of the right ventricle.
-Electrophysiologists at Rush are among the most experienced in the nation in the use of His-bundle pacing and have a 99 percent success rate, which is higher than the success rate nationally.
+Electrophysiologists at Rush are among the most experienced in the nation in the use of His bundle pacing and have a 95 percent success rate, which is higher than the success rate nationally.

 - Cardiac ablation, an outpatient minimally invasive procedure that can potentially cure certain arrhythmias.
 Electrophysiologists at Rush are leaders in the use of ablation to treat arrhythmias and were the first in Chicago to do cardiac ablation using the Sensei Robotic Catheter, a system that enables them to treat abnormal heart rhythms with greater precision.